ownown/robot_setup/setup.md

 sudo arp-scan -l | grep -i raspberry
 ```

 - Connect to the Pi using SSH.
+Ubuntu Server 20.04 already appears to have SSH activated
 - The default login username and password are both `ubuntu`

 ```bash